oven-lab/tuya_cloud_map_extractor/README.md

 Feel free to test on your own devices, and add them here.
 For help, please create an issue!

 ## Special thanks
-This integraion is largely based on [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor).
+This integration is largely based on [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor).
 Thanks!